Post-glacial rebound: Recent global warming

 Recent global warming has caused mountain glaciers and the ice sheets in Greenland and Antarctica to melt and global sea level to rise.
 Therefore, monitoring sea level rise and the mass balance of ice sheets and glaciers allows people to understand more about global warming.

 Recent rise in sea levels has been monitored by tide gauges and satellite altimetry (e.g. TOPEX/Poseidon).
-As well as the addition of melted ice water from glaciers and ice sheets, recent sea level changes are affected by the thermal expansion of sea water due to global warming, sea level change due to deglaciation of the last glacial maximum (postglacial sea level change), deformation of the land and ocean floor and other factors.
+As well as the addition of melted ice water from glaciers and ice sheets, recent sea level changes are effected by the thermal expansion of sea water due to global warming, sea level change due to deglaciation of the last glacial maximum (postglacial sea level change), deformation of the land and ocean floor and other factors.
 Thus, to understand global warming from sea level change, one must be able to separate all these factors, especially postglacial rebound, since it is one of the leading factors.

 Mass changes of ice sheets can be monitored by measuring changes in the ice surface height, the deformation of the ground below and the changes in the gravity field over the ice sheet.
 Thus ICESat, GPS and GRACE satellite mission are useful for such purpose.
 However, glacial isostatic adjustment of the ice sheets affect ground deformation and the gravity field today.
 Thus understanding glacial isostatic adjustment is important in monitoring recent global warming.

 One of the possible impacts of global warming-triggered rebound may be more volcanic activity in previously ice-capped areas such as Iceland and Greenland.
 It may also trigger intraplate earthquakes near the ice margins of Greenland and Antarctica.
 Unusually rapid (up to 4.1 cm/year) present glacial isostatic rebound due to recent ice mass losses in the Amundsen Sea embayment region of Antarctica coupled with low regional mantle viscosity is predicted to provide a modest stabilizing influence on marine ice sheet instability in West Antarctica, but likely not to a sufficient degree to arrest it.